APRS Information Services

 Reference: https://sites.google.com/site/ki6wjp/wxbot

-WxBot is an APRS-IS listener app that listens for messages and responds with a brief US National Weather Service forecast.
-International users note, Metar, and CWOP are the only useful queries for locations outside of the United States.
+METAR and CWOP are the only useful queries for locations outside the United States.

-Send an APRS message to WXBOT and receive back a weather forecast for your location.
+Send an APRS message WXBOT and receive a weather forecast for your location.

 • Any US callsign

-• 3 character IATA station (SFO, LAX etc) returns METAR report.
+• 3-character IATA station (SFO, LAX, etc.3-character) returns METAR report.

-Please contact me with any additions or corrections.
+Please get in touch with me with any additions or corrections.

 John Langner, WB2OSZ [callsign<at>arrl<dot>net]